 Nine nights in hotels and three nights in Ker and Downey Lodges during trekking in the Annapurnas

-While in the Annapurnas, Ker and Downey lodges are the best accommodations – built in local architectural style, but ensuring maximum comfort.
-You will have en suite bathroom and running hot and cold water.
+While in the Annapurnas, Ker and Downey's lodges are the best accommodations – built in local architectural style but ensuring maximum comfort.
+You will have an en suite bathroom and running hot and cold water.
 The accommodation in Bandipur Village will be in a heritage-style property – a renovated old building of a local Newari merchant – and is among the best accommodations in the town.

 12 Breakfasts, six dinners, five lunches.

-The trip includes daily buffet breakfasts in our hotels, resorts, or lodges.
-You will have one Nepali welcome dinner the day you arrive at Kathmandu.
-Meals in Chitwan will have a set menu; however, if you have any dietary restrictions, we will do our best to cater your needs.
-In the mountains, there will be fewer choices than in the cities, but all meals are prepared with utmost hygienic care; they will also be plentiful and delicious.
+The trip includes daily buffet breakfasts at your hotels, resorts, or lodges.
+You will have one Nepali welcome dinner in Kathmandu.
+Meals in Chitwan will have a set menu; however, if you have any dietary restrictions, we will do our best to serve your needs.
+In the mountains, there will be fewer choices than in the cities, but the lodge cook will prepare meals with the utmost hygienic care; they will also be plentiful and delicious.
 In breakfast, expect toast, different styles of eggs, pancakes, porridge, and muesli or cereals with milk available.
-For lunch and dinner, expect a Nepali set meal, usually a combo of boiled white rice, lentil soup, curried vegetables and pickle.
+For lunch and dinner, you can expect a Nepali set meal, usually a combo of boiled white rice, lentil soup, curried vegetables, and pickle.
 The lodges also serve potato dishes, different curries, rice, noodles and pasta, pizza, spring roll, and chapati bread.
 Cookies and chocolates are also available.
-You may want to bring some additional vitamin supplements, dry fruits and energy bars with you as well.
+You may want to bring some additional vitamin supplements, dry fruits, and energy bars with you as well.

 Mode of Transportation

-All ground transportation from airport to airport will be arranged by us.
+We will arrange all ground transportation from the airport to airport.
 We will provide well-conditioned sedans, SUVs, vans or coaches, depending on the group size, for all transfers and tours.
-Vehicles are air conditioned, have comfortable seats, and meet all safety standards.
+Vehicles are air-conditioned, have comfortable seats, and meet all safety standards.
 Driver and guide will be different people.
 Drivers, unlike guides, might speak little or no English.